afarago/esphome_component_bthome/components/docs/beethowen_transmitter.rst

 - **auto_send** (*Optional*, boolean): Regularly check all connected sensors and once all provide a valid state automatically send data.

+- **local_passkey** (*Optional*, int, 16-bit): local passkey that serves as an identification or authorization of the node.

+- **expected_remote_passkey** (*Optional*, int, 16-bit): remote passkey that identifies or authorizes the incoming communication packet.

 Automations
 ***********
 - **on_finished_send** (*Optional*, Automation): An automation to perform when a transmission is finished.

+Authorization with a apremature security concept:
+*************************************************

+As ESP-NOW is a a highly insecure channel it is not recommended to use it for purposes above sensing and broacasting.
+Opposed to the BLE broadcast mechanism I have implemented a handshake in which remote client send directed data to preidentified servers.

+An optional handshake mechanism is easing this process where each node owns a local passkey that is included in the ransmission and checked on the recepient side.
+Proposed scenario is as follows:

+- `beethowen_transmitter` client is looking for a server with find_server message using its local passkey of 0x1234

+- `beethowen_receiver` server receives the command, validates the passkey against the expected passkey and answers only if it matches the passkey specified for the selected mac_address client

+- `beethowen_receiver` server answers with a server found response with its local passkey of 0x4567

+- `beethowen_transmitter` client receives the command, validates the passkey against the expected passkey and answers only if it matches the passkey specified.
+  As it matches it accepts the server as the valid recepient for the sensing data.

+- `beethowen_transmitter` client sends sensor data using its local passkey of 0x1234

+- `beethowen_receiver` server receives the sensor data, validates the passkey against the expected passkey and accepts only if it matches the passkey specified for the selected mac_address client.
+  As it matches it accepts the sensor data as the valid recepient for the sensing data.

 .. _bthome-sensor: